-The optimal solution at t = 0.1, 0.5, 1.0 are given in Figure 1.
+The optimal solution at t = 0.1, 0.5, 1.0 are given in Fig. 1.
 A quadric interpolation was rendered on the image data for better visualization.
-The magnitudes of the velocity field for the Navier-Stokes flow without delay, which is the target state, and with delay are depicted in parts (a) and (b) of Figure 1, respectively.
+The magnitudes of the velocity field for the Navier-Stokes flow without delay, which is the target state, and with delay are depicted in parts (a) and (b) of Fig. 1, respectively.
 At t = 0.1, we somewhat have a turbulent flow from the random force for the Stokes flow, which is then stabilized due to viscosity.
-The formation of vortices at t = 0.5and t = 1.0 in Figure 1(c) is due to the profile of the initial history that acts as a convective force on the fluid.
+The formation of vortices at t = 0.5 and t = 1.0 in Fig. 1c is due to the profile of the initial history that acts as a convective force on the fluid.

-Comparing (a) and (c) in Figure 1, one can see that the optimal velocity nearly matches the target on the region where the control is applied.
+Comparing (a) and (c) in Fig. 1, one can see that the optimal velocity nearly matches the target on the region where the control is applied.
 This is a common feature for tracking-type problems with local controls, for which the influence of the control is more significant on the region where it is applied or at least near to it.
-From Figure 2(a), we can see that from the start up to approximately before t = 0.5, the space-time $L^2$ -error between the optimal and target velocities increases.
-We can also observe from Figure 2(c) that during this period the control is exerted in an increasing magnitude, which shows a very different control implementation as compared to the results in [32], where the authors considered the Navier-Stokes flow without delay.
+From Fig. 2a, we can see that from the start up to approximately before t = 0.5, the space-time $L^2$ -error between the optimal and target velocities increases.
+We can also observe from